List of The Worst Witch characters

 The Worst Witch is a series of children's books written and illustrated by Jill Murphy.
-They have been adapted into various films and television shows.
+The books have been adapted into a film and two television series.

 Mildred Hubble

-Mildred Hubble is the titular character of The Worst Witch series.
-Unlike the other girls at Miss Cackle's Academy for Witches, she does not come from a regular witch family.
+Mildred Hubble is the title character of the series.
+Unlike the other girls at Miss Cackle's Academy for Witches, she does not come from a family of witches.
 She is best friends with Maud Spellbody and Enid Nightshade.
-In The Worst Witch, despite accidentally ruining a broomstick display due to a sabotaged broomstick, she ultimately saves the academy from Miss Cackle's evil twin sister, Agatha, who tries to turn everyone into frogs.
-In the nick of time, Mildred turns Agatha and the rest of her fiendish coven into snails.

-In The Worst Witch Strikes Again, Miss Cackle trusts her to look after the new girl, Enid Nightshade, much to the chagrin of both Maud and Miss Hardbroom.

-In A Bad Spell for the Worst Witch, Mildred is turned into a frog by Ethel Hallow where she discovers a frog-magician Algernon Rowan-Webb and manages to have him turned back into a human.

-In The Worst Witch All at Sea, she sneakily brings Tabby, her bumbling tabby cat along to Grim Cove with her, instead of her new, ordinary black cat Ebony.

-In The Worst Witch Saves the Day, she once again saves the academy from the ruthless Agatha Cackle (who snuck into the school disguised as new teacher Miss Granite, with a high-pitched, squeaky voice, a huge cloud of orange curls, and an extremely bizarre personality), who tried to turn the whole academy into snails.
+In The Worst Witch, despite accidentally ruining a broomstick display due to a sabotaged broomstick, she saves the academy from Miss Cackle's evil twin sister Agatha, who tries to turn everyone into frogs.
+Mildred turns Agatha and the rest of her coven into snails.
+Miss Cackle trusts her to look after new girl Enid Nightshade in The Worst Witch Strikes Again, to the chagrin of Maud and Miss Hardbroom.
+In A Bad Spell for the Worst Witch, Mildred is turned into a frog by Ethel Hallow.
+She discovers frog-magician Algernon Rowan-Webb, and has him changed back into a human.
+Mildred brings Tabby, her bumbling tabby cat, to Grim Cove with her in The Worst Witch All at Sea instead of her new black cat Ebony.
+In The Worst Witch Saves the Day, she again saves the academy from the ruthless Agatha Cackle (who sneaked into the school disguised as new teacher Miss Granite with a high-pitched, squeaky voice, a large cloud of orange curls, and a bizarre personality who tried to turn the academy into snails).

-In The Worst Witch to the Rescue her project is stolen by the ruthless Ethel Hallow who also bans her from art lessons with Miss Mould after Ethel turns her clay pot into five rattlesnakes.
-In the same book, Mildred also pulls off the daring rescue of her talking pet tortoise from a tall pine tree after Drusilla Paddock hid him there under Ethel's orders.
-Mildred is granted permission to keep the tortoise once he returns to normal.
+Mildred's project is stolen by Ethel Hallow, who bans her from art lessons with Miss Mould after Ethel turns her clay pot into five rattlesnakes in The Worst Witch to the Rescue.
+She rescues her talking pet tortoise from a tall pine tree after Drusilla Paddock hid him there under Ethel's orders.
+Mildred is given permission to keep the tortoise when he returns to normal.